Do you often skip cooling down after exercise? A small but soothing body of new research suggests that you aren’t missing out on much.

 It appears however that none of these ideas stand up to new scientific studies very well.

 In a study published last year in The Journal of Human Kinetics, a group of 36 adults undertook a one-time program of forward lunges while holding barbells, an exercise almost guaranteed to make people extremely sore the next day.
 Some of the participants warmed up beforehand by pedaling a stationary bicycle at a very gentle pace for 20 minutes.
-Others didn’t warm up but cooled down after the exercise with the same 20 minutes of easy cycling.
+Others didn’t warm up but cooled down after the exercise with the same 20 minutes of easy cycling or some light yoga.
 The rest just lunged, neither warming up nor cooling down.

 24 hours later, all of the volunteers submitted to a pain threshold test, in which their muscles were prodded until they reported discomfort.
 The volunteers who’d warmed up before exercising had the highest pain threshold, meaning their muscles were relatively pain-free.